RealMithrandir/Code-Examples/README.md

 ## SpeedTweet

 The application combines experimentation with Tweepy and the Twitter API with the "Speed Reader" tool below.
-It captures tweets abgout a keyword(s) in near real-time, and displays them in a fashion similar to [spritz](http://spritzinc.com/).
-To install, download the file, and add your keys in these positions
+It captures tweets about a keyword(s) in near real-time, and displays them in a fashion similar to [spritz](http://spritzinc.com/).
+To install, download the file, and add your keys in these positions (lines 6, 7, 8, 9)
 ```
 ckey = 'YOUR CONSUMER KEY'
 csecret = 'YOUR SECRET KEY'